kortschak/arrgh/README.md

 If you find any bugs, feel free to file an issue on the github issue tracker.
 Pull requests are welcome.

+## Citing

+If you use the arrgh package, please cite:

+Kortschak, R Daniel (2018). arrgh: a Go interface to the OpenCPU R server system. *Journal of Open Source Software*, 3(21), 517, https://doi.org/10.21105/joss.00517

 ## License